 - Vomiting, depression, diarrhea, anorexia, tremors, and change in urine color.

-2. Azalea: This colorful flowering shrub contains a toxin (called Grayantoxin), which, when ingested, can produce serious adverse reactions in dogs and cats.
+- Azalea: This colorful flowering shrub contains a toxin (called Grayanotoxin), which, when ingested, can produce serious adverse reactions in dogs and cats.
 Ingestion of as little as 0.2% of a pet’s body weight in Azalea can lead to the onset of symptoms which include:

 - Vomiting, diarrhea, hypersalivation, weakness, coma, low blood pressure, central nervous system depression, cardiovascular collapse, and death.

-3. Poppy Plant Leaves: This brightly colored flowering plant (our official state plant!) grows wild throughout California.
-While beautiful, they contain an alkaloid compound that is mildly to moderately toxic to cats and dogs.
+- Poppy Plant Leaves: This brightly colored flowering plant (our official state plant!) grows wild throughout California.
+While beautiful, they contain an alkaloid compound that is mild to moderately toxic to cats and dogs.
 If ingested, symptoms can include:

 - Loss of appetite, sedation, drunken walking, coma, slowed breathing, slowed heart rate, dilated pupils, and pinpoint pupils in dogs only.

-4. Grapes and Raisins: Researchers don’t know what compound in grapes causes toxicity poisoning in dogs and cats, and it is therefore hard to predict if and when a dog or cat will actually get sick from eating grapes or raisins.
+- Grapes and Raisins: this is ranked as number 2 of the 8 most common toxins that affect our pets.
+Researchers don’t know what compound in grapes causes toxicity poisoning in dogs and cats, and it is, therefore, hard to predict if and when a dog or cat will actually get sick from eating grapes or raisins.
 However, we do know that toxicity from grapes is not dose dependent (i.e. eating one can be just as bad as eating 30) and that its toxicity varies even across multiple doses given to the same animal.
 In other words, a dog can eat 20 grapes and be fine, and, on a different occasion, eat 1 grape and become poisoned.
-Since it's unpredictable whether ingesting grapes/raisins will, in any instance, be toxic, we highly recommend that you bring your pet in right away if you become aware that they have ingested grapes (even if they’ve been fine before!).
+Since it’s unpredictable whether ingesting grapes/raisins will, in any instance, be toxic, we highly recommend that you bring your pet in right away if you become aware that they have ingested grapes (even if they’ve been fine before!).
 Symptoms include:

 - Vomiting, diarrhea, abnormal drinking and urination, lethargy, loss of appetite, kidney failure, halitosis, dehydration

-5. Avocado: The flesh of this common pitted fruit is poisonous to birds but safe for dogs and cats.
-However, the pit of the avocado is a hazard - it can be swallowed whole by pets and become a foreign body obstruction in their digestive tract.
+- Avocado: The flesh of this common pitted fruit is poisonous to birds but safe for dogs and cats.
+However, the pit of the avocado is a hazard – it can be swallowed whole by pets and become a foreign body obstruction in their digestive tract.
 Such obstructions can be just as harmful as poison, and so we recommend treating whole avocados with caution regardless of whether you have a bird or a dog.
-The toxin which causes poisoning in birds is called Persin and the symptoms in birds include:
+This is number 1 of the 8 most common toxins that affects many pets, the toxin which causes poisoning in birds is called Persin and the symptoms in birds include:

 - Inability to perch, difficulty breathing, organ failure, and death